 You don’t have to run a marathon to improve your fitness.
 More than 2,000 years ago Hippocrates declared that, “Walking is a man’s best medicine.”
 That early hypothesis has since been confirmed by a breadth and depth of research indicating benefits related to everything from lowering cardiac risk factors to alleviating mental stress.
 Walking is even linked with lower death rates!
 Not only is walking a great way to boost your health, but it is also accessible to people of all levels of fitness.

-When you don’t have time for a dedicated workout, walking offers a beneficial alternative.
+Finding opportunities to get outside and take a walk is a great way to maintain physical fitness as a student.
 When headed to class or for a social engagement, skip driving or public transportation and lace up your walking shoes instead.
 Walking also offers a more immersive way to discover and explore your surroundings.
 An activity tracker can help you set and meet goals.
 While 10,000 steps a day is a common target, some experts recommend shooting for 16,000 steps daily as an ideal weight management technique.

 Don’t like to walk?
 Biking offers an equally active way to get where you need to go while reaping fitness benefits.

 3. Plan Ahead